 Sort by:

-IT Analyst in Insurance (except health)a year ago
+IT Analyst in Insurance (except health)2 years ago

 This is what I suggested the person can do: